improbable-research/keanu/docs/docs/tensors.md

 # Tensor rank and shape

-Tensors in most cases can be thought of as just a nested array of values that can have any number of dimensions.
+Tensors in most cases can be thought of as nested arrays of values that can have any number of dimensions.
 A tensor with one dimension can be thought of as a vector, a tensor with two dimensions as a matrix and a tensor with three dimensions can be thought of as a cube.
 The number of dimensions a tensor has is called its `rank` and the length in each dimension